acrosman/sc_salary_data/README.md

 ### get_emp_data.py

 Downloads the employee count reports provided in PDF format (currently).
-It is designed as a daily cron job, and assumes the link doesn't change and that they do not switch to CSV (which could cause naming conflicts with the salary data).
+It is designed as a daily cron job and assumes the link doesn't change and that they do not switch to CSV (which could cause naming conflicts with the salary data).

 # Licensing